FabienArcellier/qbind/README.md

 ### Mock query : Test your javascript code without calling your API

-`cached-query` allows you to mock an external call in your automatic tests with the `mockQuery` method and bypass the request to the server by returning a pre-programmed response.
+`qbind` allows you to mock an external call in your automatic tests with the `mockQuery` method and bypass the request to the server by returning a pre-programmed response.

 ```javascript